-Negotiating Nature: Youth explore biodiversity and governance at École Européenne
+Negotiating About Nature: Youth Explores Biodiversity and Governance at École Européenne

 In the game, students stepped into the roles of ministers, business executives, local leaders, indigenous representatives, environmental activists, and journalists within the fictional country of Baloria.
 The game simulated a legal dialogue assembly, convened following a class action lawsuit against the dam project.
 The aim was to find a shared solution that accounted for the diverse interests and values of all stakeholders involved.
 Over the course of three structured negotiation rounds, players debated the project’s social, ecological, and economic implications, formed alliances, issued public statements, and sought compromises.
 Journalists played an integral role, producing regular press briefings to report on the evolving negotiations.
 Throughout the simulation, event cards introduced real-world complexities—activist protests, influencer interventions, corruption scandals, and leaked agreements between state and industry—forcing participants to respond strategically and adapt to changing circumstances.